Projects, centres, networks and publications in European Languages and Cultures.

 LLC team: Professor Laura Bradley (Principal Investigator), Susan Kemp (Co-designer)

 Whose Voice is it Anyway? is a series of themed events delving into translation practices.
 Organised by Dr Charlotte Bosseaux, and held in collaboration with the European Commission, the research-led events bring together academics, students, professional translators, and their audiences.
-To date, the University of Edinburgh has hosted three events in the Whose Voice… series, variously supported by the Institut Français and Goethe-Institut.
+To date, the University of Edinburgh has hosted four events in the Whose Voice… series, variously supported by the Institut Français and Goethe-Institut.
 As well as talks and panel discussions, the events have featured writers in conversation with their translators.

 Funded by the European Commission